 1. Repeated Trauma and Overuse

 Shins are prone to knocks during sports like soccer or running on uneven surfaces.
-Repeated minor injuries cause microbleeds that accumulate without adequate healing time.
+Repeated minor injuries cause small amounts of bleeding that can accumulate without adequate healing time.

 2. Medications Affecting Clotting